compusciencing/compusciencing.github.io/_posts/2020-09-07-project-requirements.md

 I require students to write a project proposal ([search "proposal" for examples](https://compusciencing.github.io/)).
 Proposals must:

-- describe a project that can you can complete in a semester (even for longer-term projects),
+- describe a project that can you can complete in a semester (even if you plan on working for multiple terms),
 - detail enough work that will take 5 to 10 hours of work per week,
 - discuss how the project relates to your academic and/or future career,
 - list your goals and a rough time line, and